-The cloud seems to be everywhere today, and it continues to be touted as the silver-bullet solution to everything from backup and disaster recovery to infinitely scalable mobile applications to inexpensive storage and nearly everything in between.
+The cloud is everywhere today, and it continues to be touted as the silver-bullet solution to everything from backup and disaster recovery to infinitely scalable mobile applications to inexpensive storage and nearly everything in between.

-While the cloud shows promise to finally solve certain problems that have vexed corporations for decades, implementing the cloud successfully within a business takes leadership and a sound, carefully considered strategy.
+While the cloud finally solves certain problems that have vexed corporations for decades, implementing the cloud successfully within a business takes leadership and a sound, carefully considered strategy.

 1. Have a vision

 The first key to any successful cloud implementation is understanding the business need and business case for the cloud within your particular organization.
 This may seem obvious, but as I warn in my book, "Achieving Process Profitability, Building the IT Profit Center," too often technology is implemented for the sake of technology.

 The cloud, as the new shiny object, is a temptation for technologists and individuals who want to follow the crowd.
 Therefore, bear in mind the single, universal, and undeniable mission of IT within a business is to make that business operate more efficiently, effectively, and profitably.

 With this mission in mind, there are definitely areas where the cloud can increase the efficiency, effectiveness, and profitability of a business.
 However, these will vary depending upon the business.

 Some corporations may wish to reduce capital expenditures on technology.
 Others might wish to increase the agility or flexibility of the business.
 Still others might desire to increase IT’s responsiveness to the business.
 Additional business needs might include increasing security and compliance, advancing corporate green or mobility initiatives, or future-proofing systems by making them easily scalable.

 The exact mix of these needs are important and should be agreed upon by the corporate officers.
 These business needs ultimately form the vision for the use of cloud computing within a corporation.